caylemh/React-Indecision-App/README.md

         - Vid 7:  Setting more styles for the app.

         - Vid 8:  Setting styles for the 'Option' Item.

+        - Vid 9:  Setting up the Modal styles by accessing the modal presets.